Light therapy

 UVB has a very strong effect on the skin; it is the part of sunlight that causes sunburn.
 That is why, at the start of UVB therapy, very short exposure times (about thirty seconds) are used.

-How long does light therapy take?
+How long does light therapy take at Medical Centre Wetering?

 The optimum exposure time is one that is just long enough not to cause you to burn.
 Exposure time is gradually increased during treatment.
 The maximum exposure time is usually no more than eight minutes.
 You will not need to take any medication during UVB therapy.
 UVB treatment is usually given two or three times weekly, depending on the disease and type of exposure.
 The entire treatment lasts between eight and sixteen weeks, depending on the result.